Radon

 British Columbia Specific Information

 Radon is a naturally occurring colourless, odourless, radioactive gas that comes from the natural breakdown of uranium in soils and rocks.
 When radon is released from the ground and into the outdoor air, it becomes diluted and is not a health concern.
 However, radon can accumulate in high levels within enclosed spaces, such as homes and offices, and can become a health risk to you and your family.
-For more information on radon, see HealthLinkBC File #42 Radon in Homes and Other Dwellings.
+For more information on radon, visit HealthLinkBC File #42 Radon in Homes and Other Dwellings.

 Topic Overview